posl/iArch/tutorials.md

 }
 ```

 Archface-U is the interface system.
 So we describe interfaces in Archfile.

 Let's take a look at the code above.
 A component declares a class and methods, and a connector describes call relationships between methods.
 In a component, the declaration of classes specifies the name, and that of methods does the name, the type of return value, the type of arguments, arguments' name and the class to be belonged.

-## Programming and Uncertainty Management
+# Programming and uncertainty management

-Suppose the request below:
-The teacher wants to see how it works if the list displays the attendees by coloring, along with showing students who do not attend.
+Suppose the request below: the teacher wants to see how it works if the list displays the attendees by coloring, along with showing students who do not attend.
 In this request, The uncertainty is whether the list will be fixed as 1. or 2.
 When the button is clicked,

 1. the list will be switched to show only attendees.
 2. the list will change the color of the attendees, along with showing those who do not attend.

-We define that, in *StudentController* class,
-the method which change to show only attendees is named as *"filterStudent"* and the method which display the attendees by coloring as *"colorStudent"*.
+We define that, in *StudentController* class, the method which change to show only attendees is named as *"filterStudent"* and the method which display the attendees by coloring as *"colorStudent"*.

-To manage the uncertainty caused from this request,
-We express this uncertainty, whether this system will be implemented with using *colorStudent* method.
+To manage the uncertainty caused from this request, we express this uncertainty, whether this system will be implemented with using *colorStudent* method.

 In Archface-U, we describe alternative uncertainty with bracketing by **"{}"** like **"{ A, B }"**.
 Optional uncertainty is described with bracketing by **"[]"** like **"[ C ]"**.
 So we can express the code as below.

-- demo movie

 ```
 interface component Main{